-After few days in this amazing city we came up with this guide about Toronto do’s & don’ts.
-Actually Toronto couldn’t have been less welcoming the day we arrived, a huge ice storm greeted us.
+After a few days in this amazing city, we came up with this guide about Toronto do’s & don’ts.
+Actually, Toronto couldn’t have been less welcoming the day we arrived, a huge ice storm greeted us.
 But we soon learn to deal with it and this didn’t stop us from exploring the city.

 TORONTO DO’S & DON’TS

 You can find so many places to give yourself a nice treat on the weekends.
 Brunch is a must.
 Whether you celebrate with maple syrup pancakes or pouched eggs, poutine, burger or a sandwich there are thousands of fantastic places to choose in this city.
 We picked Aunties and Uncles among the others and we were much more than satisfied.
 It is a lovely little brunch spot that looks like an antique market shop located near College street.
 The food is fresh and delicious and was the perfect place to celebrate Agnese’s birthday.
 Due to its popularity, you may have to wait 30/40 min. before you get a seat, but trust us it’s worth it!

 Located along Dundas Street and Spadina Avenue the Chinatown in Toronto is one of the largest Chinatowns in North America.
 In this area, you can easily shop for electronics and clothes but you will be surprised by the huge variety of authentic Asian restaurants.
 From Chinese to Thai or Vietnamese you can try them all.
 If you are looking for fresh veggies or some fruit we definitely recommend Kay Wei Supermarket.
 The store is located in Spadina 253-259, this should give you an idea about the size of the food store.
 Go and check by yourself, you will be amazed by the variety of the food they offer.